microsoft/MixedReality-WebRTC/docs/manual/installation.md

 ## Unity library

-Starting from v2.0.0, a [UPM package](https://docs.unity3d.com/Manual/Packages.html) named `com.microsoft.mixedreality.webrtc` is the main distribution method for the Unity library.
-An optional package `com.microsoft.mixedreality.webrtc.samples` is also available which contains some samples to show how to use the Unity library.
-This samples package depends on the library package, and should not be used in production.
+Starting from v2.0.0, a package named `com.microsoft.mixedreality.webrtc` is the main distribution method for the Unity library.
+An optional companion package `com.microsoft.mixedreality.webrtc.samples` is also available which contains some samples to show how to use the Unity library.
+This samples package depends on the main library package, and should not be used in production.

 The library package contains prebuilt binaries for all supported Unity platforms: